 Since identity theft is on the rise, it is very important for every consumer to be prepared and armed with the proper information to know what to do if one is ever, g-d forbid, a victim to identity theft.
-Last week, I posted about credit freezes as one solution.
+In the past, we posted about credit freezes as one solution.
 This week’s post is about fraud alerts, as another idea.
-At the end of the post, I will let you know my opinion of which action I think is the best way to go.
+At the end of the post, I will let you know my opinion about which action I think is the best way to go.

 What Is a Fraud Alert?

 When someone falls victim to identity theft or fraud, (or if someone thinks he may have fallen victim to identity theft or fraud) he can place a fraud alert on his credit reports.
 After you place a fraud alert, then lenders will receive a message when they pull your credit which will state something like the following.
 ID SECURITY ALERT: Fraudulent applications may be submitted in my name or my identity may have been used without my consent to fraudulently obtain goods or services.
 Do not extend credit without first verifying the identity of the applicant.

 How Do I Place a Fraud Alert?

 You can place a fraud alert by contacting any of the three credit bureaus online or by phone.